marxin/texi2rst-generated/sphinx/gm2/overview-of-gnu-modula-2/how-to-get-source-code-using-git.rst

 .. _obtaining:
 GNU Modula-2 is in the process of migrating into the `GCC git tree <https://gcc.gnu.org/git.html>`_.
-See :ref:`gm2:development` section in this GM2 documentation for git details and See :ref:`gcc:downloading-the-source` in the GCC documentation.
+See :ref:`development` section in this GM2 documentation for git details and See :ref:`gcc:downloading-the-source` in the GCC documentation.